The Perfect Everest Base Camp Packing List [2022]

 During my Mount Kilimanjaro trek a few years back, I got extremely sick as a result of the high altitude.
 I never imagined my fit, healthy body to react the way it did!

 Luckily, I recovered after walking to a lower altitude and getting a few hours of sleep.
-2 days later I was able to make it to the top of the highest mountain in Africa.
+2 days later, I was able to make it to the top of the highest mountain in Africa.

 While Diamox does increase the rate at which your body acclimatizes, it does not guarantee that you will have a successful climb.
-People who take Diamox have also complained about a tingling sensation in their hands, like pins and needles.

 It is also a diuretic which means you’ll have to urinate often.
 This could be a positive thing as it means you’ll be making regular stops which is recommended as a way to acclimate properly.